pozsarzs/modshell/README.md

 typing help.
 Additionally, you can view the manual page from *nix shell (_man modshell_) or _modshell.txt_ on other systems.

-In the graphical version, the Online Wiki can be opened directly from the 'Help' menu.
+In the graphical version, you can use Help and Online Wiki can be opened directly from the 'Help' menu.

 ## IX.
 Contributing